Bali Ha'i: In South Pacific

 In the musical, Bali Ha'i is a volcanic island within sight of the island on which most of the action takes place.
 The troops think of Bali Ha'i as an exotic paradise, but it is off-limits—except to officers.
-The matriarch of Bali Ha'i, Bloody Mary, conducts much business with the troops, and she meets Lt.
+Bali Ha'i's matriarch, Bloody Mary, conducts much business with the troops, and she meets Lt.
 Joseph Cable soon after he arrives.
 She sings to him her mysterious song "Bali Ha'i", with its haunting orchestral accompaniment, because she wants to entice him to visit her island.
-She doesn't tell him that she wants him to meet, and fall in love with, her young daughter, Liat.
+She doesn't tell him that she wants him to meet, and fall in love with, her young daughter Liat.

 Resemblance to score for Bride of Frankenstein

-Several commentators have noted that the opening melody of Bali Ha'i bears a resemblance to the "bride motif" in Franz Waxman's musical score for the 1935 film Bride of Frankenstein.
-The two melodies share an identical three-note pattern.
+Several commentators have noted that the opening melody of "Bali Ha'i" bears a resemblance to the "bride motif" in Franz Waxman's musical score for the 1935 film Bride of Frankenstein.
+The two melodies share a three-note pattern.

 Cover versions

-Several versions of the showtune made the bestsellers list in 1949.
+Several versions of the show tune made the best sellers charts in 1949.
 Perry Como's version was the most successful at #5.
 Other versions appearing on the charts were by Paul Weston and his Orchestra (#10), Bing Crosby (recorded March 10, 1949) (#12), Peggy Lee (#13), and Frank Sinatra (#18).
 Later, Harry James released a version on his 1955 album, Jazz Session (Columbia CL 669); Andy Williams released a version on his 1958 album, Andy Williams Sings Rodgers and Hammerstein; and Sergio Franchi included this song on his 1965 RCA Victor tribute to The Songs of Richard Rodgers.
+The Meat Puppets played the song live starting in the late 1980s, eventually releasing it as a B side to their single "Sam" in 1991.